IBM-Cloud/docs/services/ObjectStorage/index.md

 ## Using the Swift CLI to access {{site.data.keyword.objectstorageshort}} {: #using-swift-cli}

-You can access the {{site.data.keyword.objectstorageshort}} service over the Internet and from applications and virtual machines within IBM {{site.data.keyword.Bluemix_notm}}.
+You can access the {{site.data.keyword.objectstorageshort}} service over the Internet and from applications and virtual servers within IBM {{site.data.keyword.Bluemix_notm}}.
 Common use cases for the {{site.data.keyword.objectstorageshort}} service are as follows:

 * Backing up volume data from your instances
 * Using as an intermediary location when you transfer large amounts of data